 Software updates might also reveal new features in an app or program, as well as secure your data with vital security updates.
 So it’s always a good idea to keep all of your devices running the latest software.
 Our blogpost will tell you what to remember before you update your software, as well as give you some tips on protecting your privacy online.

 For better Gmail security, keep an eye on your Gmail account for suspicious activities, as well as what devices are logged into it and where.
 Sometimes, hackers will secretly leech your information without leaving clear signs that someone has access to your account.
 Follow these steps regularly to check whether your Gmail hasn’t been hacked.

 If you need to check your emails on public Wi-Fi, make sure you use a VPN.
-It will encrypt your traffic so hackers snooping on the traffic won’t be able to see your data, or try to divine victim's IP addresses.
+It will encrypt your traffic so hackers snooping on the traffic won’t be able to see your data and can hide your IP address.

-In fact, most of us still don't know how dangerous public WiFi can be.
-When you connect to public WiFi everything you do online can be seen by the service provider.
-If a hacker was sitting nearby they could intercept what you're doing online and steal your data.
+In fact, most of us still don’t know how dangerous public Wi-Fi can be.
+When you connect to public Wi-Fi, your browsing activity could be exposed to a hacker if they have managed to compromise the router.

 Moreover, NordVPN’s Threat Protection feature will also help you identify malware-ridden files, stop you from landing on malicious websites, and block trackers and intrusive ads on the spot.